 It is the policy of Madison College that service animals assisting individuals with disabilities are generally permitted in all facilities and programs on district campuses.

 The purpose of these procedures is to ensure that students with disabilities who have service animals can participate in and benefit from district services, programs and activities, and to ensure that the district does not discriminate on the basis of disability as identified in Titles I and III of the Americans with Disabilities Act (ADA).
 The ADA authorizes places of public accommodation to impose restrictions if it is a safety requirement.
+Per the ADA, a Madison College student is not required to provide an instructor an Accommodation Plan from DRS to have a service animal in the classroom.

 Service Animal Definition